tbeckmn/tbeckmn.github.io/index.md

 In addition to content, I take the lead on building growth and engagement for our email lists and social media channels.
 I also manage Facebook ads, Google ads, and SEO.

-For all of these endeavors I compile digital analytics reports and present them to our executive team.
+For all of these endeavors I compile analytics reports and present them to our executive team.

 Here are some of my favorite blog posts: